 Soft tissue filler procedures are minimally invasive cosmetic treatments used to correct signs of facial aging and facial volume deficiency/volume loss.
-There are many different classes of soft tissue fillers, but they share the common characteristic of being injected under the skin.
-Older and younger patients alike use fillers for their cosmetic enhancements.
+There are many different classes of soft tissue fillers, but they share the common characteristic of being injected under the skin at varying depths (depending on the application).
+Older and younger patients alike use fillers for their cosmetic enhancements.1

-With age, injectable facial fillers treat the following changes:
+With patients that show signs of aging, injectable facial fillers can treat the following changes:

 - Mild tissue sagging